AndrewB1998/ChatBox/README.md

-# ChatBox (Programming course TKO_3123)
+# Cipherchat (Programming course TKO_3123)
-- Chatbox is a chat application built with Python's tkinter GUI toolkit and sockets.
+Cipherchat is a chat application that uses Fernet's symmetric encryption for protection and utilizes Python's tkinter GUI toolkit, sockets and threading.

 # Requirements
 - Python 3.0 or above